 We shall start with a look at all the main features that we think that you need to consider when going to buy your next tripod.

 There are quite a few features that you should be looking into when considering a new tripod, but before we get into that you first need to determine for yourself two main things:

 - What is your budget

 Let’s look at the easier one first – budget.
-There are (decent full size) tripods ranging from sub $200 and up to and above $1000 for a top high end models.
-Many basic and mid range models also come as kits with a head (usually a ballhead – but we shall talk about heads later on in this guide).
+There are (decent full size) tripods ranging from sub $200 and up to and above $1000 for top high end models.
+Many basic and mid-range models also come as kits with a head (usually a ballhead – but we shall talk about heads later on in this guide).

-All sorts of things effect the pricing of a tripod – materials, size, features and production quality but to a great extent brand is a big factor here and in many cases a respected brand name will cost more than a lesser known one (but don’t get us wrong – some brand names got their respect by producing high quality gear for many years so for them it isn’t all just good marketing).
+All sorts of things affect the pricing of a tripod – materials, size, features and product quality but to a great extent brand is a big factor here and in many cases, a respected brand name will cost more than a lesser-known one (but don’t get us wrong – some brand names got their respect by producing high-quality gear for many years so for them it isn’t all just good marketing).